turgayh/Interactive-Migration-Map/README.md

 for the Greek islands Kos, Chios, Samos,  Lesvos, and Other  from January 2018 to December 2019.

 The main window of the Shiny app uses Leaflet library to map the “Boats arrived”, “Total arrivals”, “Transfers to mainland” and “Total population” onto the Greek islands via pop-up windows where the date is integrated by green radio buttons.
 Furthermore, under Statistics section, we used R package dygraphs to display “Boats arrived”, “Total arrivals”, “Transfers to mainland” and “Total population” for each Greek island over the aforementioned period.
-The Comparative statistics section enable us to see all the available information in one graph.
+The Comparative statistics section enables us to see all the available information in one graph.

-A short video for our Shiny app in .gif format is given below:
+While full link to the Shiny app is available at https://taylanbt.shinyapps.io/interactive_turkey_map_-_migration/, a short video for our Shiny app in .gif format is given below:

 ![Alt Text](./www/preview.gif)